 In either case, it’s not the end of the world if your claim is denied.
 It can, however, take a lot of time and effort to push a claim through.
 It’s a factor of gathering all the right evidence, and presenting your case the right way.

 That’s where the disability lawyers at Fitzgerald & Bomier Attorneys at Law enter the picture.
 We have fought for the rights of many people in the Green Bay, WI, area for years, and we’re here to help you get the compensation you deserve.
-Give us a call for a free consultation on your case today!
+Give us a call or complete our contact form for a free consultation on your case today!